Falcons-ai/phi3-image-labeling/README.md

 - The response is the description which gets written to a .txt file with the same name as the corresponding image in the images directory.

+- The final cell runs a comparison of outputs for the 2 different models and displays the results side by side.

 This function is helpful for generating descriptive tags for a large volume of images.